Market Recap: July 2, 2026, The Day in Numbers

 JOIN prior p ON s.ticker = p.ticker

-ORDER BY s.tickerDIA at 1.04% against QQQ at -1.71% is the day in one line — the price-weighted industrials index and the growth index nearly three points of daily return apart.
+ORDER BY s.tickerDIA at 1.04% against QQQ at -1.71% is the day in one line, industrials and growth nearly three points of daily return apart.
 SPY split the difference at -0.12%; IWM closed -0.59%.

 Was the day unusual?